 Have your UWNetID, your supervisor’s name and email address ready so that a training record can be sent to your supervisor to verify your completion of the course.
 Supervisors will be notified when their employee completes this training and will follow-up as necessary to ensure that all employees in their units have satisfied this requirement.

 The University of Washington and the UW Tacoma Campus is committed to a culture of integrity and ethical practices in line with the Ethics in Public Service Act, and to informing and equipping employees with the needed information on state laws and their application at UWT.

 Course Description: This course teaches a principled approach to ethics in public service.
 Participants gain understanding of the Ethics in Public Service Act and what it covers, learn to comprehend basic standards for public service, and identify common rationalizations and intervention techniques.
 Training presented by Richard Cordova, UW Executive Director of Audits, Internal Audit.

 This training is required of all UWT staff employees and should be repeated at least once every five years.

-There are no sessions currently scheduled at UW Tacoma.
-In the meantime, Online Ethics Training is available through UW Internal Audit, or you may register for an in-person course "Ethics Law and the U" through UW Professional and Organizational Development on the Seattle Campus.
+Online Ethics Training is available through UW Internal Audit, or you may register for an in-person course "Ethics Law and the U" through UW Professional and Organizational Development on the Seattle Campus.
 If you complete the training via either of these means, please contact UWT HR so that your training records can be updated.

 The University of Washington Tacoma is committed to protecting the rights and dignity of each individual in the University community.
 Discrimination on the basis of "sex" includes sexual harassment.
 This training will help you to identify and resolve situations of perceived sexual harassment and to understand applicable laws.